devenyantis/Jetbot-labs/README.md

 ## Description

-Course materials for Jetbot course
+This is the offical hands-on repo for the Jetbot course material

 ## Reference